 Along with extensive statewide health care provider training, the program involves continuing quality improvement and research.

 As knowledge of the success of the Oregon POLST program spread, other states began to adopt similar programs, variously called Medical Order for Scope of Treatment (MOST), Provider Order for Life-Sustaining Treatment (POLST), Medical Order for Life-Sustaining Treatment (MOLST), Clinician’s Order for Life-Sustaining Treatment (COLST), etc. In order to set and assure standards for these programs, the National POLST Paradigm Task Force (NPPTF) was created.

 In Nevada, The Nevada Center for Ethic & Health Policy (NCEHP) began to investigate the Oregon POLST program when they realized the POLST addressed issues that Nevada was also experiencing.
 After surveying and interviewing health care providers and patients across Nevada, NCEHP formed a coalition of stakeholders to develop a Nevada POLST.
 There were many iterations of the Nevada form, each one improving the form and addressing concerns of various constituents.

-When NCEHP lost state funding in the economic down turn, the Nevada POLST Coalition leadership transferred to the Nevada State Medical Society.
+When NCEHP lost state funding in the economic down turn of 2010, the Nevada POLST Coalition leadership transferred to the Nevada State Medical Society.
 With the support and encouragement of the Nevada health care community the POLST form was introduced in the 2013 Nevada Legislative session as AB344 and passed both houses unanimously.
 In December 2013 the Nevada Division of Health and Human Services approved the Nevada POLST form without objection.